nhoffman/portfolio/content/pages/software.md

 ## Opiates

 Automated QA for a clinical LC/MS urine opaites assay.
+This project was initiated to address the complexity of the calculations required for our [Urine Opioid Confirmatory assay by LC/MS](https://testguide.labmed.uw.edu/UOPIAC), and was described in the following publication:

-Published as Dickerson JA, Schmeling M, Hoofnagle AN, and Hoffman NG. **Design and implementation of software for automated quality control and data analysis for a complex LC/MS/MS assay for urine opiates and metabolites.** Clin Chim Acta.
+Dickerson JA, Schmeling M, Hoofnagle AN, and Hoffman NG. **Design and implementation of software for automated quality control and data analysis for a complex LC/MS/MS assay for urine opiates and metabolites.** Clin Chim Acta.
 2012 Nov 15.
 PubMed:
 [23159299](http://www.ncbi.nlm.nih.gov/pubmed/23159299)

+The code accompanying the publication is available on GitHub.

+Much more recently, I designed and implemented the foundation for a Flask-based web application to support laboratory workflows, perform calculations (replacing the original command line interface), and support clinical signout.
+This was ultimately extended to report results directly into the lab information system via a middleware application.

 [![GitHub](../images/gh.svg)](https://github.com/nhoffman/opiates)

 ## moin-labmanual

 A plugin for using the MoinMoin wiki as a CMS for document control in the clinical laboratory.
-Our department has many hundreds of policies and procedures managed as MoinMoin wiki pages.
-Go open source!
+Our department has (or had) many hundreds of policies and procedures managed as MoinMoin wiki pages.
+Unfortunately, the MoinMoin project has stalled in its development and support for Python 3 has been a [long time coming](http://moinmo.in/MoinMoin2.0), so we have had to move much of our documentation to other platforms.

 [![GitHub](../images/gh.svg)](https://github.com/nhoffman/moin-labmanual)